 This page is devoted to my pro-published stories, those which definitely will be published, and those on this blog which are my personal favourites.
-My goal for 2018 is to make the “published” list a little bit longer…
+My ongoing goal for 2019 is to make the “published” list a little bit longer…

 Published and Competition-winning stories

 On the Cast of Wonders podcast (~1400 words, fantasy)